Getting the best from your SunSugar tomato plants.

 Fully-ripe fruit is orange, they never get red.
 Yes, tomatoes are fruit!
 The tomato is the seed-containing swollen ovary of the plant, just like an apple.
 This is the color of fully ripe fruit:

 When fully ripe, the fruit will come off in your fingers with almost no pull.
 The fruit grow in bunches and the fruit nearest the stem ripens first.
-In midsummer, each plant will produce several ripe tomatoes each day, so harvest a handful maybe twice per week.
-To feed the appetite our family of five has for these tomatoes I need to dedicate at least 20 plants to fresh fruit production (others are used to grow tomatoes to make tomato paste and tomato sauce which are also excellent when made from SunSugar tomatoes).
+Over the season, each plant will produce 1-2 ripe tomatoes each day, so harvest a handful maybe twice per week per plant.
+In midsummer you can get 2-3 times this.
+To feed the appetite our family of five has for these tomatoes (one family member ate 3lbs or about 150 tomatoes, an entire week’s crop, in a single afternoon – that’s how yummy they are!)
+I need to dedicate at least 30 plants to fresh fruit production (others are used to grow tomatoes to make tomato paste which is also excellent when made from SunSugar tomatoes – email me if you want the recipe).
 In all we grow about 60 plants per year.
-Most families will need at least 5 plants.